skullzmedia/phoenix-improved/src/content/blog/how-to-plan-a-perfect-casino-night-in-goa.md

 Choose your package wisely.

-Phoenix Casino Entry package rates are same for weekdays and weekends.
+Phoenixx Casino Entry package rates are same for weekdays and weekends.

 There are three category of packages to choose from: Regular/Premium/Elite.
 The drinks menu is different in every package.
 You get two coupons of drinks for stag entry and four coupons of drinks for couple entry, starters and food is unlimited.